amogus3016/sherpa/README.md

 **Installing**

+Sherpa is available in the official Glacier repository.
+To install, run `glacier-install` and enter `sherpa` when prompted.

+If you wish to compile yourself, follow the steps below:

 Clone the repository to /tmp `cd /tmp && git clone https://github.com/everest-linux/sherpa`

 Change directory into the sherpa folder `cd sherpa`